 Paris has become a cyclist-friendly city, and cyclists are generally respected on the road.
 The city’s Velib bicycle hire scheme has made over 20,000 bicycles available at hire points across the city.
 A bicycle can be picked up at one point in the city and returned to another.
 Bicycles can be hired for a day or a week, allowing for an unlimited number of journeys during that time.
 More recently the scheme has expanded to include electric bikes, in an attempt to encourage a broader demographic to take up the more environmentally friendly option.

 Driving in Paris

 Driving in Paris can be a scary experience.
-Traffic is often congested and finding parking can be frustrating and expensive, especially in the popular tourist areas.
+Traffic is often congested and finding parking can be frustrating and expensive, especially in popular tourist areas.
 Most Parisians don’t own cars, rather opting to use the city’s extensive public transport network.
 Expats driving in Paris who want to park on the streets will need a Paris Carte (prepaid card), as parking meters don’t take coins.

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Paris.
 Please contact us if you'd like to contribute.

 With 86 million customer relationships in over 200 countries, Cigna Global has unrivalled experience in dealing with varied and unique medical situations and delivering high standards of service wherever you live in the world.